Create OpenID Connect app integrations

 • Device Authorization: Use device authorization as the grant type for a client acting on behalf of a user.

-• Select a Login initiated by setting.
-Specify whether the application initiates the sign-in in the background, or if either the application or Okta can initiate the sign-in request.
+• Login initiated by: Specify whether the app initiates the sign-in in the background, or if either the app or Okta can initiate the sign-in request.

-• If you select App Only, the application is started in the background, without an Okta tile appearing.
+• App Only: The app is started in the background, and the Okta tile doesn't appear.

-• If you select Either Okta or App, your integration uses an Okta tile:
+• Either Okta or App: The app integration uses an Okta tile:

-• Select the appropriate Login flow option.
-If you choose Send ID Token directly to app (Okta Simplified), you can also select OIDC scopes for the flow.
+• Send ID Token directly to app (Okta Simplified): Select the OIDC scopes for the flow.

-• If you're using the Implicit flow, an App Embed Link section appears at the bottom of the settings page.
-This section shows the URL that you can use to sign in to the OIDC client from outside of Okta.
+• Implicit: An App Embed Link section appears at the bottom of the settings page.
+This shows the URL that you can use to sign in to the OIDC client from outside of Okta.

 Native apps